meeaai/remote-assets/azure-function-app-conn-str-replacement/README.md

 2. Managed Identities are only available in Azure and for services that utilise [Microsoft Entra ID RBAC (Role Based Access Control)](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/services-id-authentication-support).
 If your services are hosted on other cloud providers or on-premises, you will need to use other methods to manage access.

-3. Managed Identities are not available in all regions.
-You can check the availability of managed identities in your region [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#availability)
+3. Replacing `AzureWebJobsStorage` with a managed identitymight also affect the way [you deploy your function app](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob&pivots=programming-language-python#connecting-to-host-storage-with-an-identity).

   <br/>
   <br/>